Women, Hormones and the Ultra Long Run

 The ultra long run is not just a training session.
 It is a hormonal event.
 How you fuel it, recover from it, and place it in your week shapes what your body decides to do next.

-Why the long day asks more from a woman's body
+Why the long day asks more of a woman's body

 A four hour run is not four times a one hour run.
-As duration extends, the body works progressively harder to maintain blood glucose, body temperature, and muscle function.
-Stress hormones rise, glycogen stores deplete, and tissue damage accumulates.
-In women, that same long effort is layered on top of a hormonal system that is already doing complex work in the background.
+As duration extends, the body works progressively harder to hold blood glucose, body temperature and muscle function steady.
+Stress hormones rise, glycogen stores deplete and tissue damage accumulates.
+In women, that same long effort is layered on top of a hormonal system already doing complex work in the background.

 What the long run touches